Code-Institute-Submissions/MAMBROZYK-Portfolio/README.md

 ## Testing

-Website was tested on Google Chrome,Firefox and Opera browsers in their latest versions.Website was tested on multiple mobile devices to ensure compatibility and responsivness.
+Website was tested on Google Chrome,Firefox and Opera browsers in their latest versions.Website was tested on multiple mobile device (Phone5,6,XR Samsung Galaxy s5,Apple Ipad) to ensure compatibility and responsivness.Collapsible navbar works correctly on mobile devices.
 Code was validated using W3C validation service.All links were tested manually and will open in new browser tab.

 ## Deployment